Andresmup/github-foundations/12_FILTER_SEARCH_&_SORT/Readme.md

-# FILTER SEARCH AND SEARCH
+# FILTER SEARCH AND SORT

 To find detailed information about a repository on GitHub, you can filter, sort, and search issues and pull requests that are relevant to the repository.